 It begins with courageous action to engage in this conversation- moving it from chats at meals and in between classes to a community-wide dialogue about school culture and the unspoken core values that foster exhaustion, burnout, and running ourselves ragged.

 I’ve worn MANY hats during my time in schools including tutor, volleyball coach, classroom instructor, resident dean, club advisor, counselor, advisor, committee chair, administrator on duty, Dean of Community Life, and Dean of Students.
+I have loved it, and I have lived it.
 As a result, I know first hand that working in schools can be overwhelming.
 However, living in a state of overwhelm day after day, week after week until you are living for Fridays and holiday breaks is not the solution.

 It was early in my administrative career that burnout arrived at my doorstep.
 I had the position I sought, loved where I was living and yet, my life was woefully out of balance.
 What I offered to students, families, and colleagues was a depleted version of myself.